-Twice-weekly convocation services are held on Tuesdays and Thursdays for the entire Milligan community.
+Twice-weekly convocation services are on Tuesdays and Thursdays for the entire Milligan community.
 These programs, held at 9:30 a.m. in Upper Seeger, consist of religious services, local and worldwide speakers, current affairs, debates, and musical groups.
 Convocations are planned and led by the Convocation Committee which is made up of members of the administration, faculty, and student body.
 Attendance is required.
-See the catalog for attendance regulations at convocation.
+Students with excess (more than four) unexcused absences are dismissed at the end of the semester.
+The action is recorded on the student's transcript.

-ICU Groups
+Fellowship Groups

-Intensive Care Units are small groups of students who meet weekly for a time of personalized Bible study/discussion and interpersonal fellowship.
+Throughout the campus, small groups of students meet weekly for a time of personalized Bible study/discussion and interpersonal fellowship.
 The groups are organized to meet at various times convenient for each member.